CivicTechWR/WRvotes/docs/about.md

 municipal politics already.

 Improve the content!
 Are we missing information about candidates, events, questionnaires or news coverage?
-Contact us [HOW?] and submit them to the site.
+Contact us at civictechwr.wrvotes@gmail.com and submit them to the site.